gettalong/hexapdf/README.md

 ## Requirements and Installation

 Since HexaPDF is written in Ruby, a working Ruby installation is needed - see the [official installation documentation][rbinstall] for details.
-Note that you need Ruby version 2.6 or higher as prior versions are not supported!
+Note that you need Ruby version 3.0 or higher as prior versions are not supported!

-HexaPDF works on all Ruby implementations that are CRuby compatible, e.g. TruffleRuby, and on any platform supported by Ruby (Linux, macOS, Windows, ...).
+HexaPDF works on all Ruby implementations that are CRuby compatible and on any platform supported by Ruby (Linux, macOS, Windows, ...).
+Implementations like JRuby and TruffleRuby should work but HexaPDF is not actively tested against them.

 Apart from Ruby itself the HexaPDF library has only one external dependency `geom2d` which is written and provided by the HexaPDF authors.
 The `hexapdf` application has an additional dependency